aws/copilot-cli/site/content/docs/concepts/pipelines.md

 Copilot can set up a CodePipeline for you with a few commands - but before we jump into that, let's talk a little bit about the structure of the pipeline we'll be generating.
 Our pipeline will have the following basic structure:

-1. __GitHub Source__ - when you push to a configured branch (master by default), a new pipeline execution is triggered.
+1. __GitHub Source__ - when you push to a configured branch (main by default), a new pipeline execution is triggered.
 2. __Build Stage__ - after your code is pulled from GitHub, your service's container image is built and published to every environment's ECR repository.
-3. __Deploy Stages__ - after your code is built, you can deploy to any and all of your environments, with optional post deployment tests or manual approvals.
+3. __Deploy Stages__ - after your code is built, you can deploy to any and all of your environments, with optional post-deployment tests or manual approvals.

 Once you've set up a CodePipeline using Copilot, all you'll have to do is push to your GitHub repository, and CodePipeline will orchestrate the deployments.

 Want to learn more about CodePipeline?
 Check out their [getting started docs](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome-introducing.html).

 ## Creating a Pipeline in 3 steps
-Creating a Pipeline only requires three steps:
+Creating a Pipeline requires only three steps:

 1. Preparing the pipeline structure.
 2. Committing the generated `buildspec.yml`.